-E. Executive Order 12196, Occupational Safety and Health Programs for Federal Employees.
+E. Occupational Safety and Health Programs for Federal Employees (Executive Order 12196).

 2.5 What terms do you need to know to understand this chapter?

-B. Administrative Controls are procedures we can use to reduce exposure to hazardous materials (e.g., using a safer product, minimizing exposure duration, using the product in a way that eliminates the hazard, hiring a contractor to do the job).
+B. Administrative Controls are procedures we can use to reduce exposure to hazardous chemicals (e.g., using a safer product, minimizing exposure duration, using the product in a way that eliminates the hazard).

 D. Exposed means that you were subjected to the effects of a hazardous chemical when working, such as through inhalation, ingestion, a puncture wound, or skin contact.